 For those who may follow, here is a record of that fateful journey which will, I hope, fill in that gap and prepare you for your own trip to the World's Longest Yard Sale.

-It seemed like a good idea to start wtih a few goals regarding money management.
+It seemed like a good idea to start wtih a few goals.
 Naturally, I'm always looking for smallish collectibles, something easy to ship, mostly toys (my specialty).
 I buy a lot of things for a quarter and sell them for a dollar or two, but one always dreams of that incredible, Antiques-Road-Show-worthy "find."

 For my personal collection, I hoped to pick up a Disney pin and one more McDonald's 100 Years of Magic Happy Meal toys (I only need 8 to finish the set).
 And of course, I needed a picture of a chicken.

 Perhaps a word of explanataion is due here: my Grandma not long before had raved about a painting of chickens we saw in a local restaurant.
 Aha!
 Christmas present, I said to myself.
 But 500-plus dollars for a Sue Hand original was out of the question.
 Still, it shouldn't be too tough to find a reasonable substitute in somebody's basement.
 At least, that's what I hoped.